web-dev-subhash/express-session-authentication-starter/README.md

 The `master` branch has a starter template for creating what is in the `final` branch.
 The `final-all-in-one` is a single `app-all.js` file that functions completely alone, while the `final` branch is a refactored version of that.

 ## How to run the app
+_Make sure to run the `mongod` service before running the app locally_

 When you go to each branch, the `README.md` will show you how to start the app.